-Right-Sizing With Canary Runs
+Right-Size With Canary Runs

 hpc-compose germinate submits a short Slurm canary for an existing compose spec, forces runtime metrics on, waits for the canary to finish, and prints conservative resource recommendations for the original spec.